-How is the controller function affected by digitalization?
+How is the Controller Function Affected by Digitalisation?

 "I think the biggest challenge is to really understand what digitalisation means for the sector, department and organisation in which you are active," says Lukas Goretzki.
 The term "digitalisation”, he explains, can mean many different things, depending to a large extent depends on how far the company has come in the process.